ericlin05/cm-tool-sh/README.md

  * Support enabling HA services for various CDH components
  * Support enabling Kerberos for CDH
  * Support enabling Sentry for various CDH components
+ * Since it will clear /opt/cloudera/security/jks directory, need to have warning before going ahead
  * More to come...